TheKitty-zone/k3s-infra/README.md

 ## Prerequisites

 You will need a Ceph cluster and you need to configure at least every ingress to your domain, you might also change any other configuration.
-For that you will need an Hetzner account and the api token that you can generate from a given project.
+To create the K3S cluste you will need an Hetzner account and the api token that you can generate from a given project.

 Install Terraform on MacOS or Linux using Homebrew: